Here we answer what is a master suite including the comparison between master suite vs master bedroom and dual master suite pros & cons.

 • Large shower

 Do you need more privacy?
 Why not try out a dual master suite?
-If this is the first time you’ve heard it then it might be a good thing to consider!
+If this is the first time you’ve heard it, it might be a good thing to consider!

-A dual master suite consists of two master bedrooms that are connected to a private bathroom (en suite bathroom).
-This is perfect for families since 1 master suite can be for the parents and the other master suite for the children.
+Dual suites consist of two primary bedrooms connected to a private bathroom (en suite bathroom).
+This is perfect for families since one primary suite can be for the parents and the other for the children.

-If you are considering one for your home, here are the pros and cons you can take into account.
+If you are considering one for your home, here are the pros and cons you can consider.

 Is a dual master suite right for you?
 Well, here are the benefits you can get from it.

-• Privacy for parents yet can take care of the children who are just a wall away
+• Privacy for parents who can take care of the children who are just a wall away

 • More space to design for your personal space